 Vacations & Homework Requests

 As a general rule, teachers do not provide students with schoolwork when families take vacations outside of the district’s scheduled school breaks.
 The work students do in the classroom, along with the instruction needed for them to adequately understand how to complete it, cannot be replicated outside of school.
 If you choose to take your child(ren) out of school while it is in session, be aware that they may miss critical learning.
 For absences greater than two days, please complete a request for an extended absence form.
-These forms can be picked up in the office or found on the Arrowhead website under the Parents - Attendance tab.
+These forms can be picked up in the office or found on the Arrowhead website under the Resources - Report an Absence tab.